OpenTranslationBible/open-bible/en-GB/43.John/md/john-03.md

 ## John 3:28

-You yourselves can testify that I said, ‘I am not the Messiah but am sent ahead of Him.’
+You can confirm that I said, ‘I am not the Messiah but am sent ahead of Him.’

 ## John 3:29

 The bride belongs to the bridegroom.
-The friend who attends the bridegroom waits and listens for him and is full of joy when he hears the bridegroom’s voice.
+The friend who attends the bridegroom waits and listens for him and is filled with joy when he hears the bridegroom’s voice.
 That joy is mine, and it is now complete.

 ## John 3:30

-He must become greater; I must become less.
+He must increase; I must decrease.

 ---

 ## John 3:31

-The one who comes from above is above all; the one who is from the earth belongs to the earth and speaks as one from the earth.
-The one who comes from heaven is above all.
+The one who comes from above is supreme; the one who is from the earth belongs to the earth and speaks from an earthly perspective.
+The one who comes from heaven is supreme.

 ## John 3:32